Genentech/Perturb-OT/README.md

 Jayoung Ryu, Romain Lopez, & Charlotte Bunne

 ## Citation
-If you have used Perturb-OT for your work, please consider citing:
+If you have used Perturb-OT for your work, please cite:
 ```
 @misc{ryu2024crossmodality,
       title={Cross-modality Matching and Prediction of Perturbation Responses with Labeled Gromov-Wasserstein Optimal Transport},